-If you are hearing dead spots on your guitar neck e.g. a ‘dead’ note that can’t be heard when the note is fretted, decays rapidly or you only hear a buzzing sound, chances are you have a dead fret.
-And, while it may sound more dramatic than it actually is, the truth is dead frets can almost always be resurrected.
-In the following article, we’ll discuss the most common causes of dead frets and show you how to fix them.
+If you are hearing dead spots on your guitar neck e.g. a ‘dead’ note that can’t be heard when the note is fretted, decays rapidly or you hear a buzzing sound, chances are you have a dead fret.
+Fear not, however, dead frets can almost always be resurrected.
+In the following article, we’ll discuss the most common causes of dead frets and show you how to identify them.

 Dead frets can have numerous causes.
-In most cases, it is due to the next highest fret on the guitar’s neck being higher than the fret wire of the note being played.
-As a result, when fretting a note the guitar string will vibrate against the higher fret and the note being played won’t be heard or results in just a buzzing sound.
-Other causes include loose frets or insufficient neck relief.
-Another cause can be the guitar dampening specific frequencies (sympathetic resonance) which can be fixed in some cases by applying weight to the headstock changing the way the neck vibrates.
+Including uneven or loose frets or insufficient neck relief.
+Another cause can be the guitar dampening specific frequencies (sympathetic resonance) which can be fixed (in some cases) by applying weight to the headstock ultimately changing the way the neck vibrates.

 Resonant Dead Frets

 Sympathetic resonance occurs when something vibrates and something nearby vibrates in response due to being ‘sympathetic’ to the same frequency.
-What this really means is the second object responds to the sound waves created by the first object and vibrates at the same frequency.
+What this means is that the second object responds to the first object and vibrates at the same frequency.

 If for example, you have two tuning forks and strike one of them, the other tuning fork (being sympathetic to the same frequency) will also begin to vibrate.